oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

            RemoteName: QaTux1Conv3
            RemoteAccessPointList: RemoteAccessPoint
            LocalAccessPoint: LocalAccessPoint
-       # Used to configure available remote Tuxedo domains.
+       # Local access points so that Tuxedo services can act as a client to WLS services.
        WTCLocalTuxDom:
          LocalAccessPoint:
+           # The local listen address on the WLS side
            NWAddr: '//access-host:2510'
-           # Unique name to identify this local Tuxedo access point
+           # A logical and unique name to identify this local Tuxedo access point
            AccessPoint: LocalAccessPoint
            # The connection principal name used to identify this local Tuxedo access point when attempting to establish a session connection with remote Tuxedo access points.
            AccessPointId: mydomain1